Away from Cardiff? Services for travelling researchers

-The Eduroam Service allows users visiting participating institutions to access network resources, including wi-fi, using their login credentials from Cardiff University.
+The Eduroam and Wifi Service allows users visiting participating institutions to access network resources, including wi-fi, using their login credentials from Cardiff University.

 The level of network access a visitor has is set by the host institution and may vary from one institution to the next.
-More information about the Eduroam Service can be found on our Eduroam Service page.
+More information can be found on our Eduroam and Wifi Service page.